Skip to main content

 console.log(session.getMetrics());

-1. Acquire a camera stream and attach it to a video element.
+1. Acquire a camera stream in the browser and attach it to a video element.

 2. Call createRppgSession({ video, backend: "auto" }).